-Status of Project: Since 2003 CHS has annually provided a report on their East Refinery Groundwater Quality Improvement Project, and the Groundwater Monitoring Plan.
-A full report from the consulting company, Trihydro Corporation is on file with the KCC.
-The goals for this project include mitigating chloride impacted oil field brine water migrating from the Johnson Oil field east of the refinery and preventing lateral movement of the identified hydrocarbon plume beneath the refinery toward the chloride remediation system.
+Status of Project: Since 2003 CHS has annually provided a report on their East Refinery Groundwater Quality Improvement Project and the Groundwater Monitoring Plan.
+A full report from the consulting company, Trihydro Corporation, is on file with the KCC.
+The goals for this project include mitigating chloride impacted oil field brine water migrating from the Johnson Oil field east of the refinery, and preventing lateral movement of the identified hydrocarbon plume beneath the refinery toward the chloride remediation system.
 The remediation system consists of 12 recovery wells, RW-7 through RW-18, which are all screened in the lower portion of the Equus Beds aquifer.
-From Jan-Dec 2021 a total of 624 acre-feet of chloride impacted water was recovered from 6 of the recovery wells (RW).
-The RW wells utilized (RW 9, 10, 11, 12, 13 & 17) ranged from 315 mg/L in RW 13 to 1150 mg/L in RW 10 in 2021.
-Not all RW have been tested in 2022, but data did show that RW 12 dropped considerably from an average of 517 mg/L in 2021 to 161 mg/L in 2022.
+From Jan-Dec 2022 a total of 1017 acre-feet of chloride impacted water was recovered from 5 of the recovery wells (RW).
+The RW wells utilized (RW 10, 11, 12, 13 & 17) ranged from 327 mg/L in RW 13 to 1290 mg/L in RW 10 in 2022.
 According to the annual report, recovered water is treated on-site using a reverse osmosis system and used as refinery process water.
 The processed water not meeting standards is injected into a Class I non-hazardous disposal well.
-Overall, the 2021 Trihydro report stated that the recovery project was meeting its goals.
+Overall, the 2022 Trihydro report stated that the recovery project was meeting its goals.

-The July 2022 sampling of 15 deep screened CHS monitoring wells showed very little change in chloride values.
-(168 - 2,140 mg/L) The two areas that continue to exhibit very elevated chlorides are around EB 402C (4,250 mg/L), and MW 114D (2,140 mg/L).
-MW 114D is adjacent to the refinery and most likely affected by the recovery wells pulling in higher chloride waters.
-The highest impact to groundwater is still around EB 402C that sits off in Section 3, southeast of the refinery, and appears to be trapped chlorides along the bedrock, as those values have always fluctuated between 4,000 to 5,000 mg/L since 2005.
+The September 2023 sampling of 13 deep screened CHS monitoring wells showed varied changes in chloride values.
+The two areas that continue to exhibit very elevated chlorides are around EB 402C (5,190 mg/L) and MW 118D (2,170 mg/L).
+EB 402C increased by 940 mg/l to 5,190 mg/l.
+These increases in chloride values have been seen throughout the district in 2023 due to drought conditions.
+The highest impact to groundwater is still around EB 402C which is located in Section 3, southeast of the refinery, and appears to be trapped chlorides along the bedrock.
+Those values have always fluctuated between 4,000 to 5,000 mg/L since 2005.